 The main two sources regarding the number of animals produced annualy (NAPA) are the Central Bureau of Statistics (CBS) and FAO database.
 See Table 5.2-1 for detailed information.
-Numbers on dairy cattle category was provided by Croatian Agricultural Agency (CAA) for the years 2008-2015.
-Animal number for the rest of the dataset (years 1990 to 2007) was extrapolated based on the 2008-2015 numbers, based on the expert opinion of Croatian Agency for the Environment and Nature.
+Numbers on dairy cattle category was provided by Croatian Agricultural Agency (CAA) for the years 2008-2016.
+Animal number for the rest of the dataset (years 1990 to 2007) was extrapolated based on the 2008-2016 numbers, based on the expert opinion of Croatian Agency for the Environment and Nature.
+National data (provided by CBS and CAA) is considered to be the most accurate source.
+For animal categories where national data was not available, FAO data was considered an adequate replacement source.